janesmith73/product-docs/CONTRIBUTING.md

 ### Maintainers and reviewers

-A member of our documentation will need to run the Test deployment script to verify that your changes will not break the build process.
+A member of our documentation team will need to run the Test deployment script to verify that your changes will not break the build process.

 ![github-need-maintainer](https://user-images.githubusercontent.com/49970529/215772424-af3720d3-15d9-455f-aaed-e653cbec6c37.png)